 While a baby is growing in the womb, it is very sensitive to changes in its environment.
 Changes because of problems with a mother’s health can have long-lasting effects on the child.
 We also know that if a mother suffers from pregnancy complications, she herself can be more likely to suffer from other diseases later in life.
 These include heart disease, diabetes, and problems with mental health.

-To begin with, we will start collecting information from a deprived area in South London of over 600,000 people, where health is worse than in other areas of England.
-We will link together the hospital records of pregnant women, babies and children with other information from mental health records and national databases.
-If we can show that this system works, we will expand it to include many more people, both in London and beyond.
+To begin with, our researchers will collect information from a deprived area in South London with over 600,000 people, where health is worse than in other areas of England.
+They will link together the hospital records of pregnant women, babies and children with other information from mental health records and national databases.
+If the team can show that this system works, they will then expand it to include many more people, both in London and beyond.

-This new resource will help us to understand the entire “life course” of some of the most common diseases – from pregnancy to adulthood – and help scientists and doctors work out how to stop them.
+This new resource will help researchers to understand the entire ‘life course’ of some of the most common diseases – from pregnancy to adulthood – and help scientists and doctors work out how to stop them.

 Get our research updates